ztz1989/software-switches/README.md

 # Performance comparison of state-of-the-art software switches
-This repository contains scripts to reproduce all the experiments we conducted to compare performance of seven state-of-the-art software switches, namely OVS-DPDK, VPP, snabb, BESS, netmap, t4p4s, etc. All the results and numbers shown in the slides and papers (TBA) are reproducible on our server.
+This repository contains scripts to reproduce all the experiments we conducted to compare performance of seven state-of-the-art software switches, namely OVS-DPDK, VPP, snabb, BESS, netmap, t4p4s, and FastClick.
+All the results and numbers shown in the slides and papers are reproducible on our server.
 We expect similar results from other testbeds.
 So you're welcome to download the scripts and run the tests on your server.
-Any feedback or suggestions are highly recommended!!!
+Any feedback or suggestions are highly appreciated!!!

 We consider 7 state-of-the-art software switches in our project, including:
 * OVS-DPDK: an accelerated version of Open vSwitch based on Intel DPDK.
 * SnabbSwitch: a modular software switch based on LuaJIT.
 * FastClick: a Click modular router based on Intel DPDK.
 * BESS (previously named SoftNIC): a software switch aiming at augmenting physical NICs
 * netmap (including VALE switch, mSwitch and ptnet): a state-of-the-art high-speed packet I/O frameworks.
 Its solutions provide L2 switching functionality.
+We mainly focus on the VALE switch.
 * Vector Packet Processing (VPP): an open-source full-fledged software router implemented by Cisco.
 * t4p4s: a P4 switch based on Intel DPDK.